cosminadrianpopescu/ng-cabled/README.md

 ```

 Following such a code, `c` will be of type `any`, because `Object.create`
 returns `any`.
-So, good luck finding definitions, references and so on.
+So, good luck finding definitions, references, and so on.
 Of
 course, a solution would be to have a lot of interfaces, but this is a poor
-solution, compared with just extending the damn class.
-That is the normal,
+solution compared with just extending the damn class.
+That is the
-straignt forward solution.
+straightforward solution.
 So, until the IDE's and the tools (and I think also
 the typescript language) will catch up with this, object composition is simply
-not a solution to the problems enumerated previously.
+not a useful practical solution to the problems enumerated previously.

+***Challenges***

 But, when extending components and services in Angular, we are facing some
 major issues: